 Holidays Needn't Go to Waist

-5 Ways to say "No, thanks" to seasonal weight gain and still stay merry.
+5 Ways to say "No, Thanks" to seasonal weight gain and stay merry.

 You can tell from the nip in the air and the carols on the airwaves: Most of us will soon be celebrating with family, friends—and fattening food.
 From Thanksgiving pumpkin pie through eggnog on New Year’s Eve, this sumptuous season is the calendar’s biggest threat to your trim waistline.
 And while a New England Journal of Medicine study a few years ago had some good news (we don’t pack on as many pounds as we fear), it brought a warning, too: The weight we do add during this season tends to stay on.